-Not a few costumers were unsure on how to react to the sight.
+Not a few costumers were unsure on how to react.
 Some raised their hands startled, realizing what was happening.
 Some stared, not really comprehending what was happening.
 Some started laughing.
-Into this mess came a man clothed in a finely tailored suit yelling, “Anthony!
+Into this mess came a man clothed in a finely tailored suit “Anthony!
 What the hell is happening?
 Why are your arms up?
 What kind of circus is this?”

 “Tony, care to introduce us?” the clown asked sweetly.

 “Mister Director, sir, err… meet the robber, Mister Clown.”
 Anthony stammered gesturing to the clown.
 “Mister Clown, meet the Director.”
 The stammering guard finished lamely.

 The clown gave a small mocking bow saying, “Enchanted”

 The director stared at his guard, at the grinning clown and back again.
 “The police will be here in a matter of minutes so get lost or you will deeply regret it!
 Everybody, the excitement is over, get back to work!”
 He clapped his hands then turned to Anthony and the gaping clown.
 “Tony put your hands down man, you look ridiculous.
 I didn’t know you could be tricked so easily by this obviously fake gun.”
 He shook his head in disbelief and turned on his heel muttering under his breath that he had to call the police off.

 People started calming down.
 Some shook hands, congratulating themselves they survived a prank.
 Only Tony still had his hands up.
 Contrary to what his boss said, he recognized when a real gun is pointed at him and knew when someone was serious and willing to use it.
 He knew all of this from his brief stint in the Army years before.
 He looked and gave a resigned shrug at the clown who repeatedly opened his mouth, incredulous at the retreating back of the bank director.